30040482/Contact-Card/Timeline.md

 As a result of calling his parents’ bishop from The Church of Jesus Christ of Latter-day Saints (Mormons), and scheduling a family meeting that upcoming Sunday, his father threw his items into the street weeks before the start of his fall semester.

-Calling his uncle for help, Muteado insisted that, “This is what happens when someone doesn’t appreciate what someone has at home.
+Calling his uncle, Miguel Soberanis ( "Muteado Silenciado" ) for help, Miguel insisted that, “This is what happens when someone doesn’t appreciate what someone has at home.
 It’s best to learn from the consequences of their actions.”
 After moving his things back into the overdue apartment unit, he was introduced to the organization, Poor Magazine.

 After which he began frequently visiting the LDS church’s Oakland 6th Ward as their bishop offered to buy him groceries while they waited for his parents to return the bishop's requests to meet together and sign his FAFSA application.

+Visits to the bishop's office were made a lot more frequently after spotting a framed image of Miguel in an LDS youth group during the 90s.

 His parents never returned his nor the bishop's calls.

 Over at Poor Magazine, he helped with assisting in weekly food drives while his uncle paid him $20 a week to edit and broadcast shows for their radio broadcasting.

-The ordeal ended when his uncle Muteado claimed that he, “Owed money to the organization as a result of being paid too much.”
+The ordeal ended when his uncle Miguel claimed that he, “Owed money to the organization as a result of being paid too much.”

-Muteado later began to defer him from others he attempted to find work with as his uncle claimed that he was too unreliable and irresponsible to work anywhere else.
+Miguel later began to defer him from others he attempted to find work with as his uncle claimed that he was too unreliable and irresponsible to work anywhere else.

 Tiny always offered him a spot to live, and even provided dinners when his grandmother and uncle didn’t give him permission to eat or stay there overnight.
 On days that his grandmother did let him eat in her house, he was met with insults and often ridiculed for his physical attributes and financial situation.